bitcoinbrisbane/ProofOfCitation/README.md

 Signing the paper
 Each author then signs the paper, and adds their signature in the signature attribute of the author element.

-Submit the paper
+Submit the paper to provider

+##Peer review
+A review of a paper, is to simple cite and modify.

 ##Role of the software
-1. Parse the bitcoin block chain looking for values in the OP_RETURN field
+1. Parse the bitcoin block chain looking for values in the OP_RETURN field.
-2.
+2. Download the meta data from the storage provider, such as storj and persist in local database if required.
+3. To provide users with an indexable and searchable interface.
+4. Show repuation.
+A commonly cited paper should be of high value, such as Satoshis White Paper.
+5. Cointain coloured coins and provider tokens to enable users to submit work.

+##Author reputation

 ##Discussion
 Latex format for paper is to be considered.